Tympanum (architecture): Spain

-Tympanums are also prominent in Spanish architecture.
-Appearing on the pilgrimage churches that spread southwest through the Reconquista.
-Santiago de Compostela was one of the most prominent pilgrimage churches and features a tympanum over both of its portals with the archetypical deep carving and emotional display.
+Tympanums are also prominent in Spanish architecture, appearing on the pilgrimage churches that spread southwest through the Reconquista.
+Santiago de Compostela was one of the most prominent pilgrimage churches and features deeply carved tympanums, the Portico of Glory and the double typanum on the south facade.
 Many other examples appeared throughout the Iberian peninsula starting with the church in Jaca which the 1090s was carved with one of the first archetypical Romanesque tympanums in Europe.
 Spanish architecture from the Reconquista era is defined by the combination of Christian and Arabian styles, and tympanums were no exception to this.
 Many of the sculptors for Spanish Romanesque churches were Moorish, and adapted Arabian forms and styles into tympanums, resulting in brighter reds and nature-like geometric patterns. these sculptors continued their work throughout the continent, spreading Arabian influences as far as Le Puy and Conques.

 Eastern European

 Mosaic from the Hagia Sofia - Turkey.Shows a Byzantine mosaic in the form that would later be adapted to tympanums.

 Tympanums were an essential part of Christian architecture in this time, and thus were common in the highly religious Byzantine empire.
 The Hagia Sofia has several tympanums, carved either when the church was finished in the 500s or during renovations the 800s and 1200s.
 While this seems to challenge the development of tympanums explained in the first section of this article, these late antiquity Tympanums were an evolutionary prequel to Romanesque tympanums.
 The major differences are that Early Byzantine tympanums are all mosaic in the Byzantine style, are all inside of their churches, and very few are above doors.
 Despite this, there are still notable similarities, namely the half moon shape and a large central image of Christ or an important Saint.
 Coupled with their inscriptions, these early tympanums would've had the same purpose and message as later tympanums.
 Which used this convention and changed the medium to integrated them more with other features and emphasize their message.

 While many of the distinct changes in Tympanum style happened in France and Spain in the 1000s, we find the Romanesque style all across the Christian world.
 The church at Javari Georgia built in the 600s was significant throughout the Middle Ages, sitting at a hotspot for war and pilgrimage.
 The tympanums, at the time their carving, served to align Javari with western conventions while using the imagery to support their political struggle.
 This was quickly copied throughout the Caucuses and further, for example Mren church in Armenia has a typical tympanum layout and common Christian figures, however these figures are carved in a Persian style with Persian clothes, showing regional stylistic differences.